 |DA gets differed based on employees living in which sectors||· Urban

 |When was DA component Introduced||After Second World War|

-These are two different kind of allowance which is generally used in the industry.
-Also salary packages are different in private and govt sector.
-Here are the explainations about Central Dearness Allowances, Industrial Dearness Allowance.
+These are two different kinds of allowance which is generally used in the industry.
+Also, salary packages are different in the private and govt sectors.
+Here are the explanations about Central Dearness Allowances, Industrial Dearness Allowance.